-- d.
-What is the chance that Amir will get a good job? - i.
-0.7\0.9 + 0.3\0.4 = 0.63 + 0.12 = 0.75 - IV.
-Tree Diagram 3 - a.
-So far, the number of branches has been symmetric-if one part has 2 branches, the other part has two branches as well.
-But it doesn't have to be that way.
-In fact, there's a lot of variety possible here. - b.
+II.
+Tree Diagram 3

+a.
+There's a lot of variety possible here.
 Consider drug development.
 The FDA has three phases of drug testing to ensure that the drug is safe and effective, plus a final approval phase.
 If the drug fails any phase, it can't be approved.
-(Contrast this with Amir, who can get a job even if he doesn't graduate college.) - c.
+(Contrast this with Amir, who can get a job even if he doesn't graduate college.)

+b.
 So we can build the tree diagrams using probabilities from this article about the success rates in different phases:

-- d.
+- c.
 We can find the overall chance of success by multiplying all the probabilities of each stage together and get 0.096, or 9.6% that a drug will be approved by the FDA. - i.
 Note this is an overall probability; cancer drugs are less likely to be approved and treatments for blood-related conditions are most likely to be approved.